 Fig 8.
 Sensor locations during elite trials.

 2004 Hudson heavy-weight with the elite rower, annotated for experimental hardware.
-Note the DGPS antenna is clearly visible to the sky (above 15 degrees from horizontal in all directions it is with a clear view to the sky).
-The individual pictured has given written informed consent (as outlined in PLOS consent form) to publish these case details.
+Note the DGPS antenna is clearly visible to the sky (above 15 degrees from horizontal in all directions it with a clear view to the sky).